visipedia/ssw60/README.md

     year      = {2022}
 }
 ```
+The first two authors contributed equally to this work.

 ## Additional Bird Video Datasets
-We are certainly not the first to build a dataset around videos focused on bird species.
+We are certainly not the first to build a video dataset focused on bird species.
 However, we did not find that the existing datasets met our research needs.
-Please see the paper for more details and comparisions.
+Please see the paper, particularly the supplementary material, for more details and comparisions.
   * [YouTube Birds](https://www.cs.umd.edu/~chenzhu/fgvc/)
   * [VB100](http://arma.sourceforge.net/vb100/)
   * [IBC127](https://www.mi.t.u-tokyo.ac.jp/projects/IBC127)